aboerzel/Behavioral-Cloning/README.md

 **Train Batch Generator**

-Using generator to generate randomly augmented images for each batch…
+I use a generator to randomly create new images from the train dataset for each batch.
+The generator combines all the image augmentations described above and shuffles the data again after each epoch.

+Here are a few examples of what the train generator delivers:
 ![alt text][train_image_batch]

 This implementation is done in [model.py](model.py) lines 83-107.